LEGAL EDUCATION

 How to solve it?

-Review and enhance the program of the Unified State Qualification Exam to ensure a balanced distribution of thematic blocks
+Enhance the program of the Unified State Qualification Exam to ensure a balanced distribution of thematic blocks

 Strengthen control over the development and proper approval of test tasks in the UQSE in order to improve their quality